justin-carver/Nomad/README.md

 There is not a lot of setup to get this going, and you definitely can use this CMS 'out of the box' after cloning/forking the repo.
 Once downloaded, either start the server using `yarn dev` or `yarn start` after making sure to run `yarn install` to install/upgrade your dependencies, and verifying your local postgreSQL database, and `.env.local` files are created and setup properly.
 Once configured, follow the steps in the [usage](#usage) category above to begin posting.

+If you are using something like Vercel, you can fork the repo and begin the process of configuring the front end.
+You will still have to manually configure a `postgresql` database, but that's where the fun begins. :)

+**3. What about Database Management?**

+Since this project is built on the premise of a single author, there is thankfully not very much that is needed to manage the database once spun up.
+After the tables are created, and blogs can successfully be created and deleted, the database can be left alone and will perform great as needed.
+With a single author, there is not a big need for connection pooling, key rotation, or much else that you would find in a larger organization. **Though keep in mind, it is still _very_ important to monitor security, performance, connection attempts, backups, etc.**

 <!-- Project Ideas -->

 ## Project / Fork Ideas